App Volumes Configuration

 You are now ready to install App Volumes and point to the availability group we created.

-Install App Volumes to Use a Highly Available Database
+Install App Volumes to use a highly available database

 This procedure focuses on the specific settings required for connecting App Volumes to a highly available database.
 For details about other aspects of App Volumes installation, including system requirements, see the App Volumes Installation Guide.